cooper-org/cooper/docs/source/torch_optimizers.md

 ### Extragradient Optimizers

+Extragradient optimizers are PyTorch optimizers equipped with an `extrapolation` method, allowing them to be used alongside the {py:class}`~cooper.optim.constrained_optimizers.ExtrapolationConstrainedOptimizer`.

+In **Cooper**, we implement two extragradient optimizers: {py:class}`~cooper.optim.torch_optimizers.ExtraSGD` and {py:class}`~cooper.optim.torch_optimizers.ExtraAdam`.
+We also provide a base class, {py:class}`~cooper.optim.torch_optimizers.ExtragradientOptimizer`, that can be used to create custom extragradient optimizers.

-The implementations of {py:class}`~cooper.optim.ExtraSGD` and {py:class}`~cooper.optim.ExtraAdam` included in **Cooper** are minor edits from those originally written by [Hugo Berard](https://github.com/GauthierGidel/Variational-Inequality-GAN/blob/master/optim/extragradient.py).
-{cite:t}`gidel2018variational` provides a concise presentation of the extra-gradient algorithm in the context of solving Variational Inequality Problems.
+The implementations of {py:class}`~cooper.optim.torch_optimizers.ExtraSGD` and {py:class}`~cooper.optim.torch_optimizers.ExtraAdam` in **Cooper** are based on minor modifications to the original implementations by [Hugo Berard](https://github.com/GauthierGidel/Variational-Inequality-GAN/blob/master/optim/extragradient.py).
+For a concise overview of the extra-gradient algorithm and its application to solving Variational Inequality Problems, refer to {cite:p}`gidel2018variational`.

 ```{eval-rst}
 .. autoclass:: ExtragradientOptimizer